India’s PM Makes Historic Visit to Ukraine: India Not Neutral, ‘On the Side of Peace’

 Although other countries—including China—have attempted to set forth peace plans as well, Sinha said he thinks India is uniquely placed to play a mediating role.

 That Modi would undertake the exceptionally long journey from India to Ukraine for the short visit was significant in itself, he said.
-“A 20-hour journey for a seven-hour visit is quite something, especially for a head of the government,” Sinha said.
+“A 20-hour journey for a seven-hour visit is quite something, especially for a head of the government.”

 One analyst told The Epoch Times that in engaging with both Russia and Ukraine, India is suggesting a new model for conflict resolution, to end a war that is not in India’s best interest.

-Pathikrit Payne is a senior research fellow at the New Delhi-based Dr. Syama Prasad Mookerjee Research Foundation.
-Payne told The Epoch Times that the timing of Modi’s visit to Kyiv, just weeks after his trip to Moscow, is significant.
-The fact that Modi was accompanied by Jaishankar and Doval was another indication of the visit’s serious nature, he said.
+Pathikrit Payne, a senior research fellow at the New Delhi-based Dr. Syama Prasad Mookerjee Research Foundation, told The Epoch Times that the timing of Modi’s visit to Kyiv, just weeks after his trip to Moscow, is significant.
+The fact that Modi was accompanied by Jaishankar and Doval was another indication of the serious nature of the visit, he said.

-India is showcasing a new path to conflict revolution, Payne said: “Modi is demonstrating a new template of conflict resolution wherein one needs to respect and show empathy with both the warring parties before asking them to sit, talk and stop the war.”
+“Modi is demonstrating a new template of conflict resolution wherein one needs to respect and show empathy with both the warring parties before asking them to sit, talk and stop the war,” Payne said.

-While he was in Moscow, Modi spoke of the death of children amid the conflict, without pointing any fingers directly at Putin.
+While he was in Moscow, Modi spoke of the killing of children amid the conflict, without pointing a finger directly at Putin.

 Payne also highlighted that from a pragmatic standpoint, ending the Ukraine conflict is in India’s best interest.
 India has a defense manufacturing relationship with Russia, and historically, it has had a similar defense relationship with Ukraine.
 The Ukraine war has impacted all branches of the Indian military, although India’s military has attempted to fill the gap with domestic suppliers.

-According to him, the Indian Air Force’s fleet of over 100 AN-32 medium transport aircraft, procured from the former Soviet Union, were all manufactured in Ukraine.
+According to Payne, the Indian Air Force’s fleet of over 100 AN-32 medium transport aircraft, procured from the former Soviet Union, were all manufactured in Ukraine.

 India finalized a deal with Ukraine in 2009 to upgrade the entire fleet.
-However, it has been delayed due to the ongoing conflict, said Payne.
-“The visit by [Prime Minister] Modi is also to ensure such issues get sorted out.”
+However, it has been delayed due to the ongoing conflict, Payne said.
+“The visit by [Prime Minister] Modi is also to ensure such issues get sorted out,” he said.

-The Indian prime minister visited Poland Aug.
-21–22, before heading to Ukraine.
-At a joint press conference with Modi in Warsaw, Poland’s Prime Minister Donald Tusk said that Modi could play an important role in resolving the Ukraine conflict.
+The Indian prime minister visited Poland from Aug.
+21 to 22, before heading to Ukraine.
+At a joint press conference with Modi in Warsaw, Polish Prime Minister Donald Tusk said that Modi could play an important role in resolving the Ukraine conflict.

 “We began by discussing some very emotional issues.
 [Prime Minister] Modi confirmed his readiness for a peaceful, rightful, and immediate end to the war.
-We believe that India can play an essential and very constructive role, making this announcement highly important for us,” said Tusk.
+We believe that India can play an essential and very constructive role, making this announcement highly important for us,” Tusk said.

 Sinha said that Ukraine’s northwestern neighbor, like India, has “nothing to gain” from the Ukraine–Russia conflict.